3 Reasons Why Salespeople Fail (and How to Help Them Succeed)

 As a sales manager, your job is to make sure your individual team members hit their targets.

 When they do, managing your team can feel like one of the easiest jobs in the world.

-However there are three common situations where a sales manager may have to deal with a under-performing salesperson, and you need to develop a proactive plan to make sure you can help your team member bounce back to hitting those targets nice and fast.
+However, there are three common situations where a sales manager may have to deal with an under-performing salesperson, and you need to develop a proactive plan to make sure you can help your team member bounce back to hitting those targets nice and fast.

 Remember – failure in sales is inevitable and you need to steer clear of fear

 Their success or failure often determines the fate of the company.
 Each individual in your team carries a huge responsibility.